rootlifted/n4h/docs/_posts/2020-05-17-lets-manipulate-the-file-system.md

 <b>^C</b>
 root@f749d99eff10:/# <b>&block;</b>
 </pre>
-So, that displayed the last few lines of the log file `/var/log/dpkg.log` and would keep adding any updates until interrupted (by pressing &lt;Ctrl&gt;-C).
-If you are following along, that file is only updated if new packages are installed (so not really frequently enough to merit the `-f` argument).
+So, that displayed the last few lines of the log file `/var/log/dpkg.log` and would keep adding any updates until interrupted (by pressing `<Ctrl>-C`).
+If you are following along, that file is only updated if new packages are installed, so not really sufficiently frequently to merit the `-f` (follow) argument.

 **`cp`**<br />
-Let's say we wish to make a copy of the earlier important system file `/etc/passwd` (which should ***really*** not be corrupted, since it contains the list of all users on the system, their UserIDs, GroupIDs, home folders and startup shells) to our home folder.
+Let's say we wish to make a **`c`**o**`p`**y of the earlier important system file `/etc/passwd` (which should ***really*** not be corrupted, since it contains the list of all users on the system, their UserIDs, GroupIDs, home folders and startup shells) to our home folder.
 How would we go about that?
 <pre>
 root@f749d99eff10:/# <b>cp /e</b>                     # Press &lt;tab&gt; to complete to...
 root@f749d99eff10:/# <b>cp /etc/</b>                  # Type 'pas' and press &lt;tab&gt; to complete to...